Skills Assessment: How to Evaluate Employee Skills and Close Gaps [2026 Guide]

 Avoid generic training modules.
 Go for high-impact courses, mentorship, job rotations, or AI-driven microlearning.

-5. Loop It into the Employee Performance Review Process
+5. Loop it into the Employee Performance Review Process

 Instead of treating Employee performance reviews as standalone rituals, integrate updated Skills Assessment data.